skip to main content

 Unexpected expenses seem to hit at the worst of times.

 An unanticipated negative financial shock, such as a lay-off, or an emergency expense like a home repair can have major financial repercussions for those without savings, regardless of your income level.
-But what happens when the unexpected becomes a reality?
+What happens when the unexpected becomes a reality?
 Will you be prepared?

 Creating a realistic emergency fund